List Of Deaf And Hard Of Hearing Alcohol And Drug Rehab Centers Near You (me)

 The internet is a wonderful tool for finding all sorts of information about addiction treatments.
 Get online and do some research on different programs, facilities, and resources.
 A great site to get started on would be DODA’s site, but there are many others as well.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is another resource of benefit in a search for the right treatment center.
-Not only does SAMHSA’s site offer much information on specific treatment facilities, it also offers information that is valuable to anyone suffering from addiction.
+Not only does SAMHSA’s site offer much information on specific treatment facilities, but it also offers information that is valuable to anyone suffering from addiction.